sinux-l5d/studentbox-doc/content/private/litterature-review.md

 The research done in this paper helped me understand 3 types of APIs and how to achieve file transfer.

+> [!important] About this paper
+>
-This paper has been written with [Obsidian](https://obsidian.md) and is meant to be published as a website, available at https://sinux-l5d.github.io/studentbox-doc.
+> This paper has been written with [Obsidian](https://obsidian.md) and is meant to be published as a website, available at https://sinux-l5d.github.io/studentbox-doc.

 ## Literature review